Thanks for the Meat, Mom

 Her company ham smelled bright and salty.
 It was meaty rather than slippery in texture, which made me strangely proud.
 On a good day, I would uncurl my brown bag lunch and reach inside for a sandwich graced with her ham.
 My sisters carried only one sandwich to that cement school.
 How early on was it that I ate two?
 Because I asked for more, she complied.
 No questions asked.

 I loved the dense white bread against the roof of my mouth, which always followed the sharp tang of the mustard and salty ham.
 That ham pulled me away from that lunchroom smell, the roar of my classmates.
-And after I ate them, the weight of her meaty sandwiches slowed me down, so I could walk with deliberation back to my classroom to face the shame of my subpar reading group, where I’d try to decipher the incomprehensible tangle of words on the page.
+And after I ate them, the weight of her meaty sandwiches slowed me down.
+They made it so that I could walk with deliberation back to my classroom to face the shame of my subpar reading group, where I’d try to decipher the incomprehensible tangle of words on the page.

 By high school, the rich aroma of leftovers in our bag lunches embarrassed my sisters.
 But waiting in my locker, her lunches supported me—especially sukiyaki after my birthday and brisket after Passover, laid onto rye bread with thinly sliced pickles.